The Muppets Studio: The Muppets Studio

 In 2022, it was announced that ABC Signature and The Muppets Studio were developing a 10-episode series for Disney+ based on The Electric Mayhem, under the title The Muppets Mayhem, with Adam F. Goldberg, Jeff Yorkes and Muppet performer and writer Bill Barretta as showrunners and executive producers.
 The series would debut May 10, 2023, on Disney+ but would be cancelled after one season in November 2023.
 The series would win the Outstanding Children's or Family Viewing Series award at the Children's & Family Emmy Awards in 2024.

-In September 2025, it was announced that The Muppets Studio, 20th Television and Point Grey Pictures were developing a new version of The Muppet Show with a special slated for a 2026 release on Disney+.
+In September 2025, it was announced that The Muppets Studio, 20th Television and Point Grey Pictures were developing a new version of The Muppet Show with a special.
 The special will serve as a backdoor pilot for a potential revival/reboot of the original series.
-The special will be directed by Alex Timberts with Albertina Rizzo as writer.
-Seth Rogen, Evan Goldberg and Muppet performers Matt Vogel and Eric Jacobson will serve as executive producers, alongside Sabrina Carpenter as a star and executive producer.
+The special was directed by Alex Timberts with Albertina Rizzo as writer.
+Seth Rogen, Evan Goldberg and Muppet performers Matt Vogel and Eric Jacobson served as executive producers, alongside Sabrina Carpenter as a star and executive producer.
+The special had its Disney+ and ABC premiere on February 4, 2026 with universal acclaim from fans and critics praising it's humor and for being so faithful to the original 70's series.
+The special will end up earning six nominations at the 78th Primetime Emmy Awards with the special earning 4 awards.
+In September 2026, DEADLINE reported that talks about a pickup order for the reboot got stalled due creative differences between The Muppets Studio, 20th Television and Point Grey Pictures but that talks could resume given the Emmys wins.

+In November 2025, it was announced that The Muppets Studio, Excellent Cadaver, Fruit Tree and Walt Disney Pictures were developing a Miss Piggy movie with Jennifer Lawrence and Emma Stone as executive producers and Cole Escola as writer.

+In December 2025, Leigh Slaughter mentioned that The Muppets will appear "a lot more" at Disney theme parks and onboard Disney cruise ships in "live appearances from the characters on land and sea," during an interview with Time magazine.

+In February 2026, TheWrap reported that The Walt Disney Company's new CEO Josh D'Amaro was looking into bringing "More Muppets material" into the parks and beyond.

+In May 2026, FIFA announced that The Muppets alongside Sesame Street characters will be part of the first ever FIFA Final Halftime Show slated for July, 2026.

+In June 2026, the studio announced a collaboration with Marvel Comics with "The Muppets Take Over The Marvel Universe", a one-shot comic in celebration of the 50th anniversary of The Muppet Show.